François Bernier: Life

-Source: This description of the life of François Bernier is abstracted from a French introduction by France Bhattacharya to an edition of Voyage dans les Etats du Grand Mogol (Paris: Fayard, 1981).

-A son of a farmer, François Bernier, was orphaned very young and was cared for by his uncle, the curé de Chanzeaux.
+François Bernier, was orphaned very young and was cared for by his uncle, the curé de Chanzeaux.
 At the age of 15, he moved to Paris to study at the Collège de Clermont (the future Lycée Louis-le-Grand) where he was invited to stay at the home of his younger friend Chapelle, the natural son of Luillier who was a councillor at the parlement in Metz.
 There Bernier most probably met Cyrano de Bergerac and Molière, and certainly the philosopher Pierre Gassendi (1592–1655), whose aide and secretary he became.
 He developed a taste for travel (1647) in the company of monsieur d'Arpajon, the French ambassador to Poland and Germany.

 In 1652, during a prolonged stay with Gassendi in the south of France, he managed to become a medical doctor on the strength of a speed-course at the famous Faculté de Montpellier: an intensive three-month course gave the medical degree providing one did not practice on French national territory.

 Liberated from his ties to France by the death of Gassendi in 1655, he set out on his twelve-year journey to the East, at 36 years of age: Palestine, Egypt, one year in Cairo, Arabia, and an attempt to enter Ethiopia which was frustrated by civil war in the interior.
 In 1658 he debarked at Surat in India, in Gujarat state.
 Attached at first and for a short while to the retinue of Dara Shikoh—the history of whose downfall he was to record.
 He worked as a personal doctor for Dara Shikoh from early 1659 till Shikoh's defeat and execution, following which he was installed as a medical doctor at the court of Aurangzeb.